dandroos/react-native-boilerplate/README.md

 # react-native-boilerplate
 An easy way to get started on a React Native application.
-It comes bundled with setup for `redux` and `react-native-paper`.
+It comes bundled with setup for `redux`, `react-native-paper` and `react-native-async-storage`.